mguinea/lost-in-a-space-odyssey/README.md

 Controls
 - W for acceleration, A and D to rotate the propeller of the bubble engine.
 - Left click for laser (against enemies).
-- Right click for anti-asteroid intersection laser.
+- Right click for anti-asteroid intersection laser (it takes time to cool down after much use).
 - H to jump to hyperspace when all passengers of a sector are rescued and you are close enough to a jump point.

 # The Game